This week’s question comes from Martin, who asks:

 If you have, feel free to a leave a comment below.
 I would love to hear from you.

-In case you’re one of those traders and are still confused about the earning potential in the Forex market, forget what you’ve learned thus far.
+In case you’re one of those traders and are still confused about how much money you can make trading Forex, forget what you’ve learned thus far.

 There are no guarantees in this business, only possibilities and probabilities.